 1. Is the Immigration Salary List the Same as the Shortage Occupation List?

 No. The ISL replaced the Shortage Occupation List in April 2024.
-While both lists identify roles eligible for reduced salary thresholds, the ISL:
+While both lists identify skilled worker eligible occupations for reduced salary thresholds, the ISL:

 - Focuses on salary-based criteria rather than general “shortage” labels